What to do when

 Scholarships: Transfer students apply for scholarships

-February 1 is the priority date for students transferring to K-State from another college or university and for continuing K-State students to submit the K-State scholarship application.
+Feb.
+1 is the priority deadline for students transferring to K-State from another college.
+It is also the deadline for college and departmental scholarship consideration.
 Some scholarships have unique application deadlines.

 March 1 is the priority deadline to apply for federal student aid.
 Find out if you qualify for grants, loans and work-study programs with the Free Application for Federal Student Aid, or FAFSA.
 K-State's federal code for the FAFSA is 001928.

-Admitted students attending K-State in the fall should sign up for orientation and enrollment in the spring.
-This is your time to choose classes and learn the keys to college success.
-New freshmen also can sign up for Wildcat Warm-up, a three-day stay on campus.
+Admitted students attending K-State in the fall should register for orientation and enrollment.
+Transfer students may choose from dates in April, June or August.
+New freshman students may attend in June or August.
+New freshmen may also sign up for Wildcat Warm-up, a three-day stay on campus.